apparos09/LOL-1777/Assets/Resources/Audio/AUDIO_README.txt

 - Confirmed to be copyright free by GameSounds.xyz.

+## Meteor Select Fail SFX
+- Question - Incorrect Answer - Original (Battle Bot Training Simulation)

+### Copyright
+- Original creation from Battle Bot Training Simulation.
+This asset has been modified for use in this project.

 ## Stage - Barrier - Destroyed
 - Power Failure - Mike Koenig
 	- Link: https://soundbible.com/1610-Power-Failure.html